reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-4-async-apis.md

 ```

-It will send the requests in the order if the IDs in the list.
+It will send the requests in the order of the IDs in the list.
 However, the requests may complete in any order.
 So our implementation should be agnostic to the order of request completion.

 Now let's verify the implementation using a unit test: